 About the Author

-A Pulitzer Prize nominated author, John LaMuth has applied his Masters Degree in Counseling to the cause of Character Education, including a Private Practice in Mediation Counseling in the Southern California area.
+A celebrated author and inventor, John LaMuth has applied his Doctoral Degree in Global Public Health to the cause of Character Education, including a Private Practice in Mediation Counseling in the Southern California area.
 In his latest release, John seeks to share his years of experience in the mental health field with the aim of focusing attention on issues of such critical public concern.

 Decoding the Riddle of Mental Illness